-During the year ended March 31, 2017, the Holding company established Bigfoot Employee Stock Option Plan 2016 ("ESOP 2016") and the same was approved by the Board of Directors of the Holding Company and came into existence w.e.f August 16, 2016.
-The plan was set up so as to offer and grant, for the benefit of employees (excluding promoters and directors) of the Holding Company, as specified in the said scheme, options of the Holding Company in one or more tranches, and on such terms and conditions as may be fixed or determined by the Board, in accordance with the ESOP scheme.
+During the year ended March 31, 2017, the Company established Bigfoot Employee Stock Option Plan 2016 ("ESOP 2016") and the same was approved by the Board of Directors of the Company and came into existence w.e.f August 16, 2016.
+The plan was set up so as to offer and grant, for the benefit of employees (excluding promoters and directors) of the Company, as specified in the said scheme, options of the Company in one or more tranches, and on such terms and conditions as may be fixed or determined by the Board, in accordance with the ESOP scheme.

-During the year ended March 31, 2023, the Holding company established Bigfoot Acquired Businesses Employee Stock Option Plan 2022 ("ESOP 2022") and the same was approved by the shareholders in their meeting on 17th June 2022 ("EGM Meeting") authorizing the Board to issue Employee Stock Options to the employees under ESOP 2022.
-The plan was set up so as to offer and grant, for the benefit of the Holding company, its Subsidiary in or outside India, and its Holding Company if any, and any successor Company thereof and may be granted to the employees of the Holding company, or of its Subsidiary Company(ies), or its Holding Company, as determined by the Board at its sole discretion, options of the Company in one or more tranches, and on such terms and conditions as may be fixed or determined by the Board, in accordance with the ESOP scheme.
+During the year ended March 31, 2023, the Company established Bigfoot Acquired Businesses Employee Stock Option Plan 2022 ("ESOP 2022") and the same was approved by the shareholders in their meeting on 17th June 2022 ("EGM Meeting") authorizing the Board to issue Employee Stock Options to the Employees under ESOP 2022.
+The plan was set up so as to offer and grant, for the benefit of the Company, its Subsidiary in or outside India, and its Holding Company if any, and any successor Company thereof and may be granted to the Employees of the Company, or of its Subsidiary Company(ies), or its Holding Company, as determined by the Board at its sole discretion, options of the Company in one or more tranches, and on such terms and conditions as may be fixed or determined by the Board, in accordance with the ESOP scheme.